 The same is true for surface inspection.
 Automating high-resolution profilometry allows for dimensional quality inspection, while maintaining efficiency.
 You don’t just have to imagine the possibilities, either.
 See how +Vantage uses visual inspection systems in real factory settings.

 RTV Inspection for Sealant Applications

-Luckily, +Vantage’s powerful inspection system was able to perform a complete non-contact dimensional inspection, providing detailed, unobtrusive data on the delicate process.
-Where traditional tolerancing parameters—even though using bead height as well as bead width— would’ve passed the parts, our system was able to save customers potentially tens of millions of dollars on leak damage.
+Luckily, +Vantage’s powerful inspection system performed a complete non-contact metrology dimensional inspection, providing detailed, unobtrusive data on the delicate process.
+Where traditional tolerancing parameters—even though using bead height and bead width— would’ve passed the parts, our system was able to save customers potentially tens of millions of dollars on leak damage.